 Graduate Student Program

 Since the 1960s, the Fulbright Foreign Student Program has supported Korean students in the pursuit of knowledge at U.S. institutions of higher education.
-Current grants are offered for both degree study and non-degree study.
+Current grants are offered for degree study.
 Grants for degree study, which are two years in length, are for individuals seeking enrollment in a Master’s or PhD program with the intention of obtaining an advanced degree from an American institution.
-Grants for non-degree study, which are 10 months in length, are for individuals seeking to pursue advanced study in the U.S. as a supplement to study being undertaken through a PhD program at a Korean institution.

 While upholding a standard of general excellence within their fields, Fulbright foreign student grantees’ research and academic pursuits are diverse, representing the depth and breadth of the arts and humanities, social sciences, and STEM disciplines.
 Fulbright foreign student grantees returning to Korea are often found in positions of leadership within the country, contributing to every facet of its society and strengthening the understanding and relationship between the peoples of the United States and the Republic of Korea.